 Lawsuits Against the Manufacturers | Xarelto lawsuit lawyers

 Janssen and Bayer have been hit with thousands of lawsuits as a result of the serious adverse events experienced by patients using Xarelto.
 According to Forbes Magazine, by the end of 2017, there were close to 18,000 cases pending in various federal courts.
 There is a large multi-district litigation that is occurring in the Eastern District of Louisiana.

 The Xerelto lawsuits have alleged problems with both Xarelto itself as well as the process that the manufacturer used to test the medication and its marketing.
 Specifically, the lawsuits have alleged that Xarelto is dangerous since it can cause massive bleeding.
 Despite the facts that the manufacturer allegedly knew about the risks associated with the medication, it failed to warn both patients and doctors about the dangers.
 The Xarelto lawsuits claim that the manufacturer continued to aggressively market Xarelto as a once-daily medication even though it knew that the medication and the dosage could cause massive bleeding.
 Instead of adding a warning to its label, the manufacturers suppressed the information and continued to sell the medication.
 As the manufacturer of the drug, it was Janssen’s and Bayer’s duty to share the superior knowledge that they had with consumers and to apprise them of all of the risks before they made a decision to take the medication.

-If you or a loved one has taken Xarelto and experienced a severe adverse event, you should immediately locate a xarelto lawsuit attorney to have a conversation about your legal options.
+If you or a loved one has taken Xarelto medication and experienced a severe adverse event, you should immediately locate a xarelto lawsuit attorney or a xarelto lawyer to have a conversation about your legal options.
 This xarelto lawsuit lawyer can give you an assessment of your case and inform you about your chances of achieving a recovery for your injuries as well as educate you about the legal process.